Last week Amex unveiled their new lineup of Hilton credit cards with the following welcome offers:

 Here are my guesses as to the likelihood of better offers within the next year or so for each card:

 - Hilton Honors American Express Ascend Card.
 Chance of better offer: Medium.
-For quite a long time, the high water mark signup offer for the previous version of this card (the Surpass) was 100K points.
+For quite a long time, the high water mark welcome offer for the previous version of this card (the Surpass) was 100K points.
 More recently, Amex has had short term better offers: One was 100K + a free weekend night upon renewal; and another was 125K without a free night.
 Given the fact that Amex has experimented with better than 100K offers with the Surpass card, it seems likely to me that they’ll try out better offers with the Ascend card.

 - Hilton Honors American Express Business Card.
 Chance of better offer: Medium.
 This business card is very similar to the consumer Ascend card.
 It’s likely that if the Ascend has a better offer, the business card will too.